 - Renting A Moped.

 The markets in Thailand definitely feel like tourist traps.
 It is just one of those things that visitors to Thailand just have to do but the markets in Thailand in recent years have become very commercial, especially the floating markets.
 Plus they have lost their charm but you need to lower your expectations when visiting the markets.

-Tuk-tuks in Thailand have a bad reputation and with very good reason.
-Tuk-tuks in Bangkok is considered a must-do but tuk-tuks in Thailand are generally dirty, noisy, and unstable, which makes them unsafe.
+Tuk-tuks in Thailand have a bad reputation and with very good reasons.
+Tuk-tuks in Bangkok are considered a must-do but tuk-tuks in Thailand are generally dirty, noisy, and unstable, which makes them unsafe.
 As well as that the drivers will try and upsell tours and drugs.

 Avoid drugs in Thailand but in particular, it is well known that the tuk-tuk drivers work with the police and you will open yourself to entrapment.
 If they offer to take you on tour, decline it as they will take you to visit a jeweler or tailor’s shop.
 To be ripped off.
 If you say no the price will increase a lot.

 Simply, legitimate bars will have a menu with prices that include discounts for happy hour drinks and you are left in peace.
-A lot of bars in Thailand particularly in tourist areas not only the go-go bars will have girls that will sit near men and ask for drinks.
+A lot of bars in Thailand particularly in tourist areas not only go-go bars will have girls that will sit near men and ask for drinks.

 If you want to buy her a drink, find out first how much they are charging and what you are paying for.
 As the bill can get crazy high if you are not careful.

 Attractions include temples, palaces, and anything that attracts tourists but the problem is not the attractions but that there are people outside the attractions that will tell you that the attraction is closed.
 These people may have official badges that may seem genuine.
 And recommend going to another place.

 Do not take their advice and do not go into the vehicle that these people get you, especially if they promise to take you to a different attraction.